 - a.
-Acceptable manufacturers are: - Cast Systems L.L.C., Port Charlotte, Florida - Oldcastle Precast East Inc, Cape Coral, Florida - b.
-Other manufacturers of the contract precast structures shall provide to CCU documentation of a minimum of five (5) years of manufacturing experience of like products, their manufacturing quality control procedures, testing capability, coating processes, and references.
+All coatings shall be in accordance with CCU Specification 002320 "Gravity Sewer System" - a.
+Manufacturers of the contract precast structures not listed in the CCU Approved Products List shall provide to CCU documentation of a minimum of five (5) years of manufacturing experience of like products, their manufacturing quality control procedures, testing capability, coating processes, and references for approval.